yownas/seed_travel/README.md

 `Allow the default Euler a Sampling method.
 (Does not produce good results)`: By default Euler A is disabled since it breaks animations with more than 2 seeds.
 Some Samplers doesn't seem to handle Variation Seeds well, and fail when switching from one seed to another.
 Mostly the ones with a "a" in them.
 You are of course free to use them, but you might get weird skips in the animation.

+`SSIM minimum substep`: Smallest "step" SSIM is allowed to take.
+Sometimes animations can't me smoothed out, no matter how small steps you take.
+It is better to let the script give up and have a single skip than force it and get an animation that flickers.

 # Output

 The images and video (if selected) will show up in the `outputs\txt2-images\travels` folder.
 With a separate numbered folder for each travel you've made.